 - Convert paper forms into digital versions instantly

-Testify’s form builder covers essential inspection question types, as well as auto-calculated fields and even data from sensors and RFID inputs.
+For example, Testify’s form builder covers essential inspection question types, as well as auto-calculated fields and even data from sensors and RFID inputs.
 These work well for inspections on the shop floor.
+You can also create or modify checklists in bulk using its AI-supported importer.

 Automation makes a significant difference during inspections by reducing manual follow-ups and helping teams respond faster when issues come up.
-As an inspection software, Lumiform and Testify both enable scheduling inspections, setting notifications, automatically creating follow-up tasks after an issue, and more.
+Lumiform and Testify both enable scheduling inspections, setting notifications, automatically creating corrective actions when an issue is found, and more.

 Automation setup